Paul McCartney: A Golden Legacy

 "Free As A Bird," Best Pop Performance By A Duo Or Group With Vocal, Best Music Video, Short Form; The Beatles Anthology, Best Music Video, Long Form: 39th Annual GRAMMY Awards

-No doubt a treat for Fab Four fans worldwide, The Beatles Anthology marked a documentary series and series of double albums designed to provide a focused history of the band's career.
+No doubt a treat for Fab Four fans worldwide, The Beatles Anthology consisted of a documentary and series of double albums designed to provide a focused history of the band's career.
 "Free As A Bird," a home demo recording by Lennon, was revamped with new contributions from McCartney, Harrison and Starr to help promote the project.
 The song hit No. 6 on the Billboard Hot 100, marking the Beatles' 34th U.S. Top 10 hit.
-Directed by Joe Pytka, the video is positioned from the point of view of a flying bird, and contains references to Beatles songs such as "Penny Lane," "A Day In The Life," "Eleanor Rigby," and "Helter Skelter," among others.
+Directed by Joe Pytka, the video is positioned from the point of view of a flying bird, and contains references to Beatles songs such as "Penny Lane," "A Day In The Life," "Eleanor Rigby," and "Helter Skelter," among others.<o:p>

 1997: